 (Moscovici, 2000, p.
 253)

 Ok, consider the Pre-Frontal Cortex.
-Our PFC is designed for executive level decision making and has a strong role to play in our memory.
+Our PFC is designed for the executive-level decision making and has a strong role to play in our memory.
 I.e. if you had a bad experience with a certain place, space, or time, then you’ll categorize all the things connected to that event as things “to avoid”.
 Fight or flight, in other words.

-We’re constantly trying to crack the code, and in our efforts we’re trying to hack into everyday emotions like happiness, anger, depressions, and hopelessness.
-We’re trying to find a way out, and so we build up our castles based on assumptions of the truth, only to have them break down when another snippet of truth is presented to us.
+We’re constantly trying to crack the code, and in our efforts, we’re trying to hack into negative emotions like happiness, anger, depression, and hopelessness.
+We’re trying to find a way out, and so we build up our castles based on our assumptions, only to have them break down when another snippet of truth is presented to us.

 We climb, we overcome, and we fail and feel depressed.
 Our mood swings start to define us, and we don’t even know who we are anymore.
 Our minds constantly fire off with multiple reasons, multiple theories, and multiple justifications that run simultaneously until we find the single unifying truth.

-The latter is what we’re trying to achieve through Polyphasia.
+The latter is what we’re trying to achieve through cognitive polyphasia.
 We’re trying to find a consistent rationality for the world that we see by building up or by rejection hypotheses about what we see.
 And we take this too seriously.
-We stick too quickly to a certain idealogy, and when we fail we feel horrible.
+We stick too quickly to a certain ideology, and when we fail, we feel horrible.

 See?
 It’s not the event that made you feel bad.
 It’s the fact that the event didn’t fit in with your current view of the world.
 “Why do bad things happen to good people?”, “How could my boss scream at me?”, or “How could he dump me?”

-And so our brains build up these suppositions, that fall.
-And when they fall, we fall.
+And so our brains build up these suppositions, which fall.
+And when they fall, we do too.

 And hence, there is no need to be taken away with our emotions, as our thoughts and how we feel inside are simply a matter of our minds considering multiple variations of processing the world.
 You feel depressed for a few days, thinking that you’ll realise something extraordinary in that sadness and add a brick to the “the world is a good place” castle.